massat/MemcacheTagging/README.md

 * namespace
 * servers

 The "servers" option is expected to be a two-dimensional array like below.
+(Memcache module >= 2.0 is needed for multi servers)

     $options = array(
         'servers' => array(